 “Anyone who has served for at least one day in the Armed Forces (Regular or Reserve), as well as Merchant Navy seafarers and fishermen who have served in a vessel that was operated to facilitate military operations by the Armed Forces.”

 There are an estimated 40,000 veterans in Norfolk (Healthwatch Norfolk, 2014).

 Letting us know you are a military veteran

 You can let us know you are a military veteran at your next consultation with the GP or nurse.
 We will record this in your patient notes so we can let the hospital know if you need a referral.

-New patients can let us know by filling in the appropriate box on the new patient questionnaire.
+New patients can let us know by filling in the appropriate box on the online new patient registration form.

 Visit our Wellbeing Centre for information and advice for Military Veterans.